jamesshore/livestream/README.md

 }
 ```

-At this point, you would weigh the pros and cons of each approach (and try to come up with something better than both), then choose one.
-In this case, neither is clearly better than the other.
-The functional approach is more clear, but has some downsides, too.
-The cancellation token is well-known and is less likely to have hidden flaws, but is more complicated.
+At this point, weigh the pros and cons of each approach (and try to come up with something better than both), then choose one.
+In this case, neither option is clearly better than the other.
+The functional approach is more explicit, but has some downsides, too.
+The cancellation token is well-known and is less likely to have hidden flaws, but has more moving parts.

-Tune in on September 22nd at noon Pacific to see how I apply these ideas.
+Tune in on September 22nd at noon Pacific to see how I apply these ideas, including my implementation of the functional cancellation approach.
 For details, go to the [Lunch & Learn home page](https://www.jamesshore.com/v2/projects/lunch-and-learn).
 Starting September 23rd, a video with my solution will be archived on that page.

 Running the Code